List of places in the Isle of Man: Other settlements

-Those marked ‡ (at least) are not large enough to be notable as settlements, but some of them may be notable as tourist destinations.
+Those marked ‡ (at least) are mostly not large enough to be notable as settlements, but some may be notable as tourist destinations.

+Settlements by population

+The following list ranks the populations of eight main settlements on the Isle of Man which populations were reported in the 2021 Isle of Man Census.

 Sheadings

 The sheadings (sheadin (singular), sheadinyn (plural)) of the Isle of Man are: